-Podcast Episode 1
+Season One | Episode 1

 Build It: Faster, Better, Cheaper

-Deep space exploration can be a high-stakes venture, and any failures can be costly, setting you back years.
-In an era of significant budget cuts, learn how JPL and Lockheed Martin innovated ways to make spacecraft faster, better, cheaper that changed the future of building spacecraft for deep space exploration.
+Deep space exploration can be a high-stakes venture and any failures can be costly, setting you back years.
+In an era of significant budget cuts, learn how NASA’s Jet Propulsion Laboratory (JPL) and Lockheed Martin innovations made spacecraft faster, better, cheaper and changed the future of building spacecraft for deep space exploration.

 We "flash forward" with a segment looking at what that future may look like 50 years from now.
-An expert discusses how digital transformation, using AI and machine learning algorithms to process high-rate data, and even self-healing structures will be instrumental in accomplishing the missions of the future.
+An expert discusses how digital transformation using AI and machine learning algorithms to process high-rate data, and even self-healing structures, will be instrumental in accomplishing the missions of the future.

-NASA Jet Propulsion Laboratory History
+Rob Manning from NASA’s Jet Propulsion Laboratory

-Transcript
+Episode Transcript

 [00:00:35] In the 1990s, the space industry reached a tipping point, a kind of make-or-break moment.
 NASA had been doing missions for decades before that era, and over time, those missions became increasingly more expensive.
 NASA knew it couldn't keep operating at the status quo, especially with newly faced budget cuts affecting their programs.
 That meant missions set to explore our solar system or planets, like Mars, would not be possible if they couldn't find ways to reduce the cost dramatically.
 NASA and the entire space industry had to figure out how to do more with less.